Updated: Thursday, January 11, 2018, 6:41 PM

 In the fall of 1989, Dr. Glagowski joined the EECS visiting faculty of WSU at Pullman, and in 1992 joined the regular faculty at WSU/Spokane.
 Dr. Glagowski was also director of the Embedded Systems Laboratory at SIRTI .

 In 1996 he joined Bose Corporation, Framingham, MA to design the embedded systems software for a new large scale home entertainment product.
 In 1997 he joined LG Electronics Research Center of America (LGERCA), Princeton Junction, NJ to work on HDTV, digital TV, internet / JAVA, home LAN networks, and multimedia technology.
 In 1998 he joined VenturCom corporation in Cambridge, MA to develop the Hardware Abstraction Layer (HAL) for a symmetrical multiprocessor (SMP) real-time extension to the Microsoft Windows NT operating system known as RTX/RTSS.
 In 1999 he joined Quadrant Software in Mansfield (Taunton) MA to develop a Windows NT based large scale FAX server.
 Late in 1999 he joined Invenio Technologies in Boston, MA to develop monitor and control agents for large scale IT and Business to Business E-Commerce systems.
 In 2000 he joined Integrated Dynamics Engineering to create software, firmware, and electronics for industrial robots used in semiconductor manufacturing.
 In 2003 he joined Titan Corporation (now part of L3 Communications) to establish a large scale data acquisition system for the Volpe Center DOT/FAA project studying large commercial aircraft wake turbulence, to provide software architecture expertise for the MPEC JMPS (Mission Planning Systems) software acquisition, and to provide software and systems engineering expertise for the S-Band Space Surveillance Radar system acquisition (USAF Space Command at NORAD / Cheyenne MT).
 He also worked on the FPS-85 Eglin Radar, worlds most powerful Radar.
 The contract for this work at Hanscom AFB has been re-bid and Dr. Glagowski now works for Jacobs Technology, a subsidiary of Jacobs Engineering in the Air Traffic Systems CNS/ATM Navigation Data Shop where he is a RTCA DO-200a CNS/ATM auditor for Type 1 (NGA DAFIF) and Type 2 (Flight Management System Data Packers) Navigation Data Suppliers, and carries out research and development of database technology to advance the state of the art for processing navigation data.
-He retired from full time work in 2015.
+He retired from full time work in 2015 and became an Adjunct Professor at University of Connecticut, School of Engineering, Department of Computer Science and Engineering before fully retired in 2019.

 Dr.Glagowski also has personal interests in photography, music, and travel.
 He has been an avid amateur radio operator since 1961, currently holding the amateur callsign W1TR and the USAF MARS callsign AFA1DI.
 He has previously held the following ham calls: WA1ALZ, WA2WSB, WA4DDO, and the following MARS calls: AFA5BP, AFA1YU, AFW1TR, AFB1ALZ, AD1ALZ, has operated from KP4VA at the University of Puerto Rico, and is a member of the American Radio Relay League (ARRL).
 See the Radio Web Page for more details.